 - Change of Non-management Director's Current Position or other Change in Status

-Directors are expected to be sensitive to any change in affiliations, and advise the Corporate Secretary in advance of any potentially relevant affiliation or as soon thereafter as reasonably possible.
+Directors are expected to be sensitive to any Material Changes and to advise the Corporate Secretary in advance of any potentially relevant affiliation or as soon thereafter as reasonably possible.

-The Corporate Secretary shall evaluate any affiliation or proposed affiliation and advise the Chair of the Nominating and Governance Committee, and any other Director, as necessary, with respect to conflicts, potential conflicts or other concerns.
+The Corporate Secretary shall inform the Board Chair and the Chair of the Nominating and Governance Committee of all Material Changes that are brought to her/his attention.
+The Corporate Secretary shall evaluate any affiliation or proposed affiliation arising as a result of the Material Change and advise the Chair of the Nominating and Governance Committee, with respect to conflicts, potential conflicts or other concerns.

 The Chairman of the Nominating and Governance Committee shall keep the Chairman of the Board apprised, as appropriate.